Admission of Transfer Students

 Saluki Transfer Pathways

 Saluki Transfer Pathways is the university’s dual admission program that allows students at eligible community colleges intending to transfer to SIU to benefit from early admission and pre-advisement for a baccalaureate program at Southern Illinois University Carbondale.
 Saluki Transfer Pathways allows students to be conditionally admitted to SIU Carbondale up to two years in advance of their intended transfer term so they have access to the university’s degree audit system and transfer credit evaluation.
-These students are also provided with an individual transfer plan that addresses specific department requirements that a student may not automatically fulfill by completing their associate degree.
+These students are also provided with an individual transfer plan that addresses specific program requirements that a student may not automatically fulfill by completing their associate degree.
 Saluki Transfer Pathways also provides personalized contact with SIU representatives.
 Students participating in Saluki Transfer Pathways are eligible to participate in a dual enrollment option to help connect them to campus and other transfer students.
 Students apply for Saluki Transfer Pathways by completing the application for Undergraduate Admissions and indicating interest in Saluki Transfer Pathways and completing the supplemental information form.
 Students must have at least two semesters remaining at their community college to participate, must select an eligible SIU major, and must attend an eligible community college.
 Information on participating degree programs and community colleges are located online at admissions.siu.edu/stp.

 Transfer credit for students admitted to the University is evaluated for acceptance toward University Core Curriculum requirements by Articulation and Evaluation (a division of the Registrar’s Office).
 Credit from a regionally accredited institution, and those in candidacy status, or from an institution that has its credit accepted by the reporting institution in the state is evaluated at the time of admission.
 Courses, which are remedial, developmental or pre-college, will not be accepted for transfer.
 Articulation and Evaluation will determine the acceptance of credit and its applicability toward University Core Curriculum requirements.
 All credit accepted for transfer, which is not applied to University Core Curriculum requirements or to a specific degree program, will be considered general transfer credit (elective credit).
-Transfer courses to be considered toward specific program requirements will be authorized by the department directing the program.
+Transfer courses to be considered toward specific program requirements will be authorized by the school directing the program.
 Information on articulation of individual schools is available at: articulation.siu.edu.

 Credit will be accepted for DANTES subject standardized courses within the limits enforced for proficiency credit.
 No credit is allowed for college-level GED tests.
 In evaluating credit possibilities based on formal service-school training programs, the recommendations of the American Council on Education, as set forth in the US Government bulletin Guide to the Evaluation of Educational Experiences in the Armed Forces are followed.
 To receive credit for military service, veterans must present a copy of DD214, a Joint Services (JST) Transcript, an AARTS transcript, a SMART transcript or transcript from the Community College of the Air Force to Southern Illinois University Carbondale, Articulation and Evaluation, Student Services Building, Mail Code 4725, 1263 Lincoln Drive, Room 0382, Carbondale, IL 62901.
 For information go to: articulation.siu.edu.

-Submission of Transcripts.
 Transfer students who have taken college-level work at other institutions must have an official transcript of all work, from each college or university attended, forwarded to Articulation and Evaluation.
 All transcripts must be issued by the sending institution within the last thirty days.
 Failure to comply with this ruling, failure to indicate all institutions attended on the Application for Undergraduate Admission, or incorrect information regarding the status at other institutions can result in withdrawal of admission, dismissal, or denial of credit.
 Transfer students admitted on the basis of incomplete transcripts must submit complete transcripts prior to being allowed to register for a second term at SIU.
 A registration hold is used to manage policy compliance.

 Completion of an associate in arts or associate in arts or associate in science degree in a baccalaureate-oriented program (A.A. or A.S.) in an accredited Illinois two-year public institution; completion of an A.A. from an accredited Missouri public two-year institution participating in the CORE 42 or General Education Complete; or completion of an A.A. or A.S. from a Kentucky Community and Technical College System institution provides that the student will: (a) be accepted with junior standing if enrollment occurs after earning the associate degree prior to coursework being attempted at another institution and (b) be considered to have completed the University Core Curriculum requirements for general graduation purposes.
 These benefits do not automatically apply to other associate degrees (e.g., A.A.S., A.E.S., A.G.S., A.F.A.).
 Associate degrees earned at out-of-state two-year institutions will be reviewed by Articulation and Evaluation.
 If the degree is determined to be baccalaureate-oriented and to have comparable content and credit hour criteria, the same benefits will be extended to those graduates.
 Transfer students may also satisfy the requirements of the University Core Curriculum by successful completion of the Illinois Transferable General Education Core Curriculum (GECC).
-Credit from an accredited two-year institution is limited only by the provision that students must earn at least 42 semester hours of senior level (300-400) work at Southern Illinois University Carbondale or at any other approved four-year institution and must complete the residency requirements for a degree from the University.
+Credit from an accredited two-year institution is limited only by the provision that students must earn at least 42 credit hours of senior level (300-400) work at Southern Illinois University Carbondale or at any other approved four-year institution and must complete the residency requirements for a degree from the University.

 Further information on the application of transfer work toward satisfying University Core Curriculum requirements may be found in the University Core Curriculum section.